Following are the learning log entries of Hung Vu, a pioneer kitesurfer who start learning kitesurfing by himself in 1998.

 - I successfully jibed once even though my bottom hit the water after I switch my feet at the end of the jibe, I was still able to “dive” the kite down and get going immediately after that.

 - I almost successfully jibed the second time but this time I stayed too much upright to keep balance on the board.
 I had to remember to bend my knees all the time even during jibing.

-Day 35 (Ottawa)
+Day 35 (Ottawa) Successful Jibing